-Not all vitamin C products are created equal — For your body to truly get all the benefits of vitamin C, it needs to get it from more than one source.
-Vitamin C⁸ combines calcium, magnesium, potassium, zinc, manganese, selenium, and sodium mineral ascorbates with ascorbyl palmitate, to provide a full spectrum of powerful antioxidant benefits.
-Only Vitamin C⁸ offers eight assisted pathways of absorption and retention for 24 hours or more.
-Vitamin C⁸ does even more for your health.
-Vitamin C⁸ helps enhance your immune strength, provides a good source of electrolytes, and replenishes your energy before or after workouts.
-Plus it offers the protection of three cups worth of green tea per capsule!
+For your body to truly get all the benefits of vitamin C, it needs to get it from more than one source.
+Vitamin C⁸ combines calcium, magnesium, potassium, zinc, manganese, selenium, and sodium mineral ascorbates with ascorbyl palmitate to provide a full spectrum of powerful antioxidant benefits.
+Only Vitamin C⁸ offers eight different forms of vitamin C for gentle absorption and retention for 24 hours or more.
+Vitamin C⁸ does even more for your health: Vitamin C⁸ helps enhance your immune strength and is an excellent source of electrolytes which can replenish those lost through perspiration.
+It also delivers the antioxidant action of three cups worth of green tea per capsule.

 Vitamin C⁸ is formulated with minerals bonded with vitamin C, a superior form called ascorbates.